anushabc/AI-100-Design-Implement-Azure-AISol/Lab8-Detect_Language/02-Detect_Language.md

 1. Open the Azure Portal https://portal.azure.com

-2. Navigate to your resource group, select the cognitive services resource **cogsmoderator**.
+2. Navigate to your resource group, select the cognitive services resource named **cogsmoderator**.

 3. Under **RESOURCE MANAGEMENT**, select the **Keys and Endpoint** tab and record the Endpoint and the key 1 for the cognitive services resource